abishayR/HebronCyber/README.md

 # HebronPatriotScripts
-Place to save and do scripts for the Hebrn team, and good Cisco stuff.
+Place to save and do scripts for the Hebron team, and good Cisco stuff.